 - Participating in the consensus process for standards development and best suggested practices

 - Being a part of groundwater’s voice to the U.S. national government.

 Volunteers must be NGWA members who are willing to:

-- Attend and promote events related to the goal,
+- Attend and promote events related to goals

 - Serve as an NGWA representative in the groundwater industry.